openstack/swift/doc/source/logs.rst

-                    value of any x-delete-at header. request_start_time  High-resolution timestamp from the start of the request. request_end_time    High-resolution timestamp from the end of the request.
+                    value of any x-delete-at header. request_start_time  High-resolution timestamp from the start of the request. request_end_time    High-resolution timestamp from the end of the request. policy_index        The value of the storage policy index.
 =================== ==========================================================

 In one log line, all of the above fields are space-separated and url-encoded.